 An old English dialect word for someone who lazes or idles around, staring vacantly at something.
 It originally specifically referred to people who like to watch the coming and going of boats on a canal.

 A Gothamist or Gothamite is literally someone who lives in Gotham—but probably not the Gotham City you’re thinking of.
-Long before it became another name for New York City (and, before that, Newcastle upon Tyne), Gotham was used as far back as the 16th century as a byword for any isolated backwater town or village whose population were seen as rough or unsophisticated; essentially, it was a Tudor English equivalent of what we might call “Nowheresville” or “Hicksville” today.
-Whether in this context Gotham derives from a genuine place or not is debatable, but nevertheless it and its inhabitants were once the subject of a number of old English folktales and folk songs about proverbially foolish country bumpkin-type characters going about doing predictably stupid things: one such song involved three men from Gotham who went to sea in a sieve, while another was about a merchant from Gotham who carried a huge sack of grain on his back while riding his horse so that the horse didn’t have to carry the excess weight.
+Long before it became another name for New York City (and, before that, Newcastle upon Tyne), Gotham was used as far back as the 16th century as a byword for any isolated backwater town or village whose population was seen as rough or unsophisticated; essentially, it was a Tudor English equivalent of what we might call “Nowheresville” or “Hicksville” today.
+Whether in this context Gotham derives from a genuine place or not is debatable, but nevertheless it and its inhabitants were once the subject of a number of old English folktales and folk songs about proverbially foolish country bumpkin-type characters going about doing predictably stupid things—one such song involved three men from Gotham who went to sea in a sieve, while another was about a merchant from Gotham who carried a huge sack of grain on his back while riding his horse so that the horse didn’t have to carry the excess weight.
 As a result, thanks to stories like these, a Gothamist is essentially a fool or simpleton, or else someone who goes about something in a misinformed, ludicrous way.

 Anything covered in grass is graminous.